 An APR range term is stated like this:

 “0% fixed Intro APR for the first 12 months that your Account is open.
 After that, 14.74% to 20.74%, based on your creditworthiness.
 These APRs will vary with the market based on the Prime Rate.”

 5. Strategies towards 5/24

-Based on all these information, our recommended strategies are
+Based on this information, our recommended strategies include:

-- For newbies, apply for the cards that are affected by 5/24 first, especially good cards like Freedom/CFU/CSP/CSR.
+- For newbies, apply for the cards that are affected by 5/24 first, especially UR-earning cards like the Freedom/CFU/CSP/CSR.

-- If you indeed have 5 or more new accounts in the past 2 years, you should try those bypass methods above.
-If you can not see the in branch pre-approval offers, you can wait and relax for a while, until you can see those or until you are under 5/24.
+- If you have 5 or more new accounts in the past 2 years, you should try the bypass methods listed above.
+If you can not see any in branch pre-approval offers, you should wait to apply until 1) you can see those offers, which are frequently updated, or 2) you are under 5/24.

-- Just move on directly if you don’t care about the Chase UR system, both Amex Membership Rewards (MR) and Citi ThankYou Point (TYP) are very nice points systems.
-Take redeeming for round-trip ticket between US and China as an example, you can redeem points of Amex for reward flights of ANA and Air Canada that belong to Star Alliance together with United Airlines, Air China, which means you can exchange reward flights among them.
-In this case, ANA even costs less points than UA.
+- Just move on if you don’t care about the Chase UR system.
+Both Amex Membership Rewards (MR) and Citi ThankYou Point (TYP) are points systems with a lot of value.
+Take redeeming points for a round-trip ticket between US and China as an example.
+You can transfer AmEx points for reward flights on ANA and Air Canada, which are Star Alliance members with United Airlines and Air China.
+This means you can use ANA or Air Canada miles to book reward flights with United or Air China.
+In this example, ANA even costs less points then booking directly with United miles.